Starias22/Big-Data-News-Recommender/README.md

 java -version
 ```

-If you dont't have any version of Java installed use this command to install Java21
+If you don't have any version of Java installed use this command to install Java21

 ```sh
 sudo apt install openjdk-21-jdk